eeriespace/eeriespace.github.io/_posts/2021-02-12-play-report-conquered-sun-road-to-madari.md

 *Disarm Traps* and convert the remaining EP to 10 skill points for *Herb lore*.
 Then I'm going to redistribute 10 skill points to Parry, since my character uses a sword, and that gives me +10 parry, so, I will be avoiding attacks using parry instead of dodge.
+Update: also, parry is for melee and dodge for ranged attacks, and there is a lot of melee combat on Disciples, so we want to have a strong parry skill.

 So, apart from the basic skills my character has: *Concussive Shot* and *Disarm Traps*, she also has *Markmanship* as a passive skill; she is equipped with a